HMaker/python-cdp/README.md

 You can then include the `/tmp/cdp` package in your project and import it like the builtin CDP types.

 ## Implementation of a CDP client
-The `cdp` package follows same structure of CDP domains, each domain is a Python class and each command a method of that class.
+The `pycdp.cdp` package follows same structure of CDP domains, each domain is Python module and each command a function in that module.

-Each method is a generator function with a single yield which is a Python dict, on the CDP wire format, containing the message that should be sent to the browser, on resumption the generator receives the message from browser:
+Each function is a generator with a single yield which is a Python dict, on the CDP wire format, containing the message that should be sent to the browser, on resumption the generator receives the message from browser:
 ```python
 import cdp